poweredcache/powered-cache/docs/quality-and-e2e.md

 - PHP-only change: run the matching PHPUnit file first, then PHPCS for the touched files.
 - Settings schema, validation, setup profile, or compatibility registry change: run the matching PHPUnit test file and the settings app smoke test when UI behavior can be affected.
 - JavaScript or CSS change: run `npm run lint-js` and `npm run build`.
+- Frontend lazy-load runtime or media settings change: also run `LazyLoad_Tests`, `SettingsSchema_Tests`, and the settings smoke test when browser coverage is available.
 - Release/PR readiness: run the full PHP suite, PHPCS, JS lint, build, and the relevant E2E profile.

 ## Local PHP checks